PlayFab/gsdk/UnrealPlugin/LinuxBuildsUE5.md

 * After the installation is complete, go to environment variables and make sure this exists on your system variables: **LINUX_MULTIARCH_ROOT**.
 * In the directory of your source Unreal Engine build, run again Setup.bat and GenerateProjectFiles.bat.
 * Now you can go back to your Unreal Engine project, build it in Development Editor mode and open the Unreal Editor.
 * At this point, you should be able to package your project in Linux for both client and server in a directory of your choice.
-For Unreal Engine 5, click packaging and the Linux option should now be available to be selected.
+For Unreal Engine 5, in the Editor, click packaging on the top right of the screen and the Linux option should now be available to be selected.

 ## Create Docker Image of the Linux Server.